SunnyDeng/azure-content-dede/includes/cache-deploy-parameters.md

 ### redisCacheSKU

-Der Tarif des neuen Azure Redis Cache.
+The pricing tier of the new Azure Redis Cache.

     "redisCacheSKU": {
       "type": "string",